 Denman Boar Bristle Brush

 3. Use a Hydrating Treatment for Hair

 No matter what hair length you have, if you style it with heat, you’ll definitely need to hydrate it to compensate for the loss of moisture.

 That’s especially true for long hair as it takes longer to straighten or style, so it suffers more damage.

 Of course, to style your hair professionally, you can’t forswear heat.

-The best hydrating treatment is a DIY Avocado hair mask that you can apply twice per week for optimum results.
+The best hydrating treatment is an avocado hair mask that you can apply twice per week for optimum results.

 Alternatively, you can use a deep conditioning ready-made avocado hair mask like this:

 MAJESTIC PURE Avocado and Coconut Hair Mask